-- 10. To include in the Working Group report information on commercial, Maori customary, noncommercial and recreational interests in the stock; as well as all other mortality to that stock caused by fishing, which might need to be allowed for before setting a TAC or TACC. - 11.
+- 10. To include in the Working Group report information on commercial, Māori customary, non-commercial and recreational interests in the stock; as well as all other mortality to that stock caused by fishing, which might need to be allowed for in setting a TAC or TACC.
+Estimates of recreational harvest will normally be provided by the Marine Amateur Fisheries Working Group (MAFWG). - 11.
 To provide information and advice on other management considerations (e.g. area boundaries, by-catch issues, effects of fishing on habitat, other sources of mortality, and input controls such as mesh sizes and minimum legal sizes) required for specifying sustainability measures.
-Sections of the Working Group reports related to bycatch and other environmental effects of fishing will be reviewed by the Aquatic Environment Working Group although the relevant FAWG is encouraged to identify to the AEWG Chair any major discrepancies between these sections and their understanding of the operation of relevant fisheries. - 12.
-To summarise the stock assessment methods and results, along with estimates of MSYcompatible references points and other metrics that may be used as benchmarks for assessing stock status. - 13.
-To review, and update if necessary, the "Status of the Stocks" sections of the Fisheries Assessment Plenary report for all stocks under the purview of individual FAWGs (including those for which a full assessment has not been conducted in the current year) based on new data or analyses, or other relevant information. - 14.
-For all important stocks, to complete (and/or update) the Status of Stocks template provided on pages 34-36 of the 2014 May Plenary document, following the associated instructions on pages 34-39 (or, equivalently, pages 32-37 in the November 2014 Plenary). - 15.
-It is desirable that full agreement amongst technical experts is achieved on the text of the FAWG reports, particularly the "Status of the Stocks" sections, noting that the AEWG will review sections on bycatch and other environmental effects of fishing.
+Sections of the Working Group reports related to bycatch and other environmental effects of fishing will be reviewed by the Aquatic Environment Working Group (AEWG) although the relevant FAWG is encouraged to identify to the AEWG Chair any major discrepancies between these sections and their understanding of the operation of relevant fisheries. - 12.
+To summarise the stock assessment methods and results, along with estimates of MSY-compatible references points and other metrics that may be used as benchmarks for assessing stock status. - 13.
+To review, and update if necessary, the "Status of the Stocks" tables in the Fisheries Assessment Plenary report for all stocks under the purview of individual FAWGs (including those for which a full assessment has not been conducted in the current year) based on new data or analyses, or other relevant information. - 14.
+For all important stocks, to complete (and/or update) the Status of Stocks tables using the template provided in the Introductory chapter of the most recent May and November Plenary reports. - 15.
+It is desirable that full agreement amongst technical experts is achieved on the text of the FAWG reports, particularly the "Status of the Stocks" sections, noting that the AEWG will review sections on bycatch and other environmental effects of fishing, and the MAFWG will provide text on recreational harvests.
 If full agreement amongst technical experts cannot be reached, the Chair will determine how this will be depicted in the FAWG report, will document the extent to which agreement or consensus was achieved, and record and attribute any residual disagreement in the meeting notes.